codegenos/codegenos.github.io/content/posts/managing-multiple-github-accounts-git-credential-manager.md

 After you enter username and password, the authentication will be succeeded and then you will be able to push the commits successfully.

 ![Git Credential Manager Github Authentication succeeded](/posts/images/gcm-github-auth-success.jpg)

+When you are already logged in to github from your default browser with another user other than the git repository's user, you cannot authenticate.
+You can force git credential manager to open your default browser in private mode.